OpenBanking-Brasil/specs-seguranca/tpp-user-guide.md

 ### A.2 Example decoded request object body with specific claim values being requested

 In this example a client is requesting that the Authorization Server only authenticates the customer if the cpf claim matches the provided value.
-The processing requirements for requests with a specific 'cpf' value are defined in the Open Banking Brasil Security Profile.
+The processing requirements for requests with a specific 'cpf' value are defined in the Open Finance Brasil Security Profile.

 ```
 {